-To support the next generation of storytellers and our work at the Center for Documentary Studies, CDS is launching a Young Affiliates Network (approximate ages 21–40) for alumni and friends in the CDS community interested in staying engaged and giving back.
+To support the next generation of storytellers and our work at the Center for Documentary Studies, CDS offers a Young Affiliates Network (approximate ages 21–50) for alumni and friends in the CDS community interested in staying engaged and giving back.

-- Three videoconference calls a year with CDS director Wesley Hogan and guest artists
+- Two videoconference calls a year with CDS director Wesley Hogan

-- A safe space to discuss contemporary social issues peer to peer and hear new perspectives; topics will also be examined through a documentary lens
+- A safe space to discuss contemporary social issues peer to peer and hear new perspectives

-- Connect with fellow YAN members across the country; optional collaborative doc project
+- Connect with fellow YAN members across the country

 - Hear firsthand updates and provide vital input and feedback on the activities of CDS

 - Private Facebook and WhatsApp groups for YAN members to communicate and share opportunities; weekly CDS e-blasts; Instagram take-over of CDS account